Step 4: Virtualization engineer controls Day 2 Ops for the Full Stack

 Validation eliminates human error

 Trust but verify.
-Even with the SmartFabric automation, VxRail Manager still performs the important task of validating the install at this point, before the actual deployment begins.
-This will capture anything amiss such as missing DNS entries or IP address conflicts as well as NTP or anything that could prevent the build from completing successfully.
+Even with the SmartFabric automation, VxRail Manager still performs the important task of validating the install.
+Validation must pass before the actual deployment begins.
+This will capture anything amiss such as missing DNS entries, IP address conflicts , missing NTP.
+Basically anything that could prevent the build from completing successfully.

 Once validation has passed there is an opportunity to download a copy of the JSON file (useful if Step-By-Step was selected).

 It is now time to kick-off the build.
 This is a fully automated process.
-There is zero value in manually setting up vSAN and by automating the process Dell EMC can be certain that every customer install of VxRail clusters are fully aligned to best practice.
+There is zero value in manually setting up VSAN.
+By automating the process Dell EMC can be certain that every customer install of VxRail clusters are fully aligned to best practice.
+No snowflakes!